soyeon-park1121/HM-Product-Recommendations/README.md

 ## Results
 <img width="234" alt="Screen Shot 2022-05-07 at 7 11 28 AM" src="https://user-images.githubusercontent.com/69788782/167253853-f8b2b76e-60bd-4b70-824e-0f0f4629d23c.png">
+All three different models show better accuracy than the naive method.
+Content-based filtering shows the lowest accuracy among our models.
+Collaborative filtering shows the second highest accuracy.
+This means that for H&M recommender system, customers and items interaction is more important feature than similarity between products in terms of recommending next potential items to customers.
+The naive hybrid recommender system shows the highest accuaracy, which was 26.3%.

 ## Contact Info
 Amanda Konet, Graduate Student